Titling a literary labor of love is a common struggle for many new authors.

 The pressure is on when attempting to come up with the perfect book title.
 We want titles that are catchy, evocative, memorable, pithy—a tall order for just a few keystrokes.
 It’s no wonder freshman and seasoned authors alike stumble over the title hurdle.

-Even more challenging for newly-minted authors is how to select a subtitle.
-A book’s title may be the sitting presidential figurehead, but the subtitle is the behind-the-scenes, hard-working cabinet member.
+Even more challenging for newly-minted authors is how to select a subtitle (sometimes called a subheading).
+When it comes to the anatomy of a book, the title may be the sitting presidential figurehead, but the subtitle is the behind-the-scenes, hard-working cabinet member.
 A stellar subtitle will elevate a book’s cover, intrigue readers, and explain exactly what the book’s about, in just a handful of words.

-Subtitles are where an author can hone in and pack a punch with an artful turn-of-phrase.
-The subtitle has a distinct role apart from the primary title.
-While your book title clearly tells readers what the book is about, the job of the multi-faceted subtitle is to speak to the precise benefits readers will receive from your book.
+Adding subtitles is where an author can hone in and pack a punch with an artful turn-of-phrase.
+The subtitle has a distinct role apart from the main title.
+While your book title clearly tells your intended audience what the book is about, the job of the multi-faceted subtitle is to speak to the precise benefits readers will receive from your book.

 - Amazon requirements to selecting a subtitle